clojure-emacs/cider/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug Report
+about: Report an issue with CIDER you've discovered.
+---

 *Use the template below when reporting bugs.
 Please, make sure that you're running the latest stable CIDER and that the problem you're reporting hasn't been reported (and potentially fixed) already.*